bobbycomet/Griffin-Hub/README.md

 > If it isn't installed, the tab is replaced with **Live Tuning**: the same categories of settings
 > (governor, swappiness, dirty ratios, THP, ZRAM, TCP congestion control, qdisc, I/O scheduler,
 > network buffer sizes) applied immediately via `pkexec`, with no persistent config file and no
 > daemon required.
-Either way, you can tune your kernel live from this tab — which underlying
+Either way, you can tune your kernel live from this tab, which underlying
 > mechanism you get just depends on what's installed.
 Installing Kernel Autotune (from the Setup tab)
 > swaps you over to the full editor without needing to restart the app.

 #### Setup
-Installs everything System Tune depends on: the required packages (`gamemode`, `gamescope`, `mangohud`, `python3-psutil`, `python3-yaml` — plus anything a plugin has added to this list, see `PLUGINS.md`), the ProcessSentry and Kernel Autotune systemd service files, and adds your user to the `gamemode` group.
+Installs everything System Tune depends on: the required packages (`gamemode`, `gamescope`, `mangohud`, `python3-psutil`, `python3-yaml`, plus anything a plugin has added to this list, see `PLUGINS.md`), the ProcessSentry and Kernel Autotune systemd service files, and adds your user to the `gamemode` group.
 This is the tab to run once, on a fresh install, before touching anything else.